avielrs/avielrs.github.io/_posts/2021-01-05-NLP Methods.md

 The lemma or lemmatization of AM, IS, ARE, WAS, and were is 'BE'

-Let's do a code test:
+code test:
 ![Alternate image text](/images/twitter/tobecode.png)

-**Note that I needed to define the part of speech as a verb.
+#### Note that I needed to define the part of speech as a verb.
 If part of speech parameter is not defined then the default is set to NOUN.**

 Let's see some examples of how Lemmatization is applied: